What are “Invented Words”?

 Acronyms

-Acronyms are new words invented by combining the initial letters of the name of an object, project, agency, or other entity, and pronouncing it like a word.
-Like blends, acronyms are formed by combining parts of several underlying words.
-Acronyms often resemble clipped forms in that many people no longer recognize the words underlying them – especially acronyms written in lowercase letters.
+Acronyms combine the initial letters of the name of an object, project, agency, or other entity, pronounced like a word.
+Like blends, acronyms combine parts of several underlying words.
+Acronyms often resemble clipped forms, as many people no longer recognize the words underlying them — especially acronyms written in lowercase letters.
 For example, few people recognize scuba, radar, or laser, as acronyms.

 Word-Class Shifters

-These are types of invented words that come from the tendency of technical writing to creatively shift word classes – that is, to use words or one part of speech (e.g., nouns) as another part of speech (e.g., verbs).
-In this respect, it is not different from back-formations.
+These invented words come from the tendency of technical writers to creatively shift word classes – to use words or one part of speech (e.g., nouns) as another part of speech (e.g., verbs).
+In this respect, word-class shifters are similar to back-formations.
 Unlike those, word-class shifters change parts of speech without adding or deleting anything from the word.
-In technical writing the most frequent word-class shifts are from nouns to verbs and vice versa.
-Here we’ll focus on nouns to verbs.
+The most frequent word-class shifts in technical writing include nouns to verbs and vice versa.
+Here we focus on nouns to verbs.

-When using any of these invented words in your writing, ensure your audience will understand them.
-Are your readers familiar with the language you are using, or do you need to explain them or literally spell them out?
-Remember, a technical writer’s goal is to convey complex information to readers in a way they can understand and apply in their lives.
-It’s imperative to remember that goal when using anything perceived as lingo or jargon.
+When using any of these invented words in your writing, ensure your audience understands them.
+Do they understand your specialized language, or do you need to explain some words or literally spell them out?
+Remember, a technical writer must convey complex information to readers in a way they can understand and apply it in their lives.
+Remember that goal when using anything perceived as lingo or jargon.